 • Application Affirmations: Affirmations will be available in the portal after we receive your application.
 Your digital signature may be submitted after the application deadline.

 Home-Schooled applicants must also submit answers to the home-school questions on the Common Application Secondary School Report.
 Be sure to include information about your home-schooling philosophy, curricular choices and textbooks used.
-Although the application process for the 2021-2022 Academic Year is test-optional, we still find it helpful to have work from home-schooled students that is externally graded or examined.
+Although the application process for the 2022-2023 and 2023-2024 Academic Year is test-optional, we still find it helpful to have work from home-schooled students that is externally graded or examined.
 Therefore, we recommend submitting either SAT/ACT results, SAT subject exam results, AP exam results, or transcripts from college courses or other accredited online schooling programs if possible.